 1) Villa Monastero

-Villa Monastero is a former monastery dating back to the 12th century.
+Let’s start with Villa Monastero, a former monastery dating back to the 12th century.
 Today, it is one of the most impressive villas in Lake Como, making it a must-visit and one of the best things to Varenna.
+It’s located 15 minutes walk from the train station, just past the hotel of the same name.

 The villa is surrounded by a stunning terraced botanical garden where you find many different plant species like cypresses and roses, and rare exotic plants like agaves and yuccas.
 Going for a walk through the garden, you will also come across decorative sculptures and fountains.